 3. Charcoal

-Charcoal is a cool little sketching and drawing app for iPads.
 While there are many tools and beautiful color palettes available for you to use when creating your designs, the actual app is easy to use and navigate, even if you don’t have a lot of experience.

 I recommend Charcoal if you are looking for something simpler and easier to use.
-It doesn’t have confusing layers or features, and you can get started right away – just create a sketch and get to work.
+It doesn’t have confusing layers or features, and you can get started right away, just create a sketch and get to work.

 There are various brush and pencil types you can use, as well as many different colors.
 You can make your idea come to life while enjoying features like the dark mode.

 You can also work on multiple windows and sketches at once.
+Charcoal has excellent reviews on the app store.

 4. Linea Sketch